wearekadence/kadence-public-api-examples/README.md

 npm start
 ```

-You should now be able to access the application at [http://localhost:3000](http://localhost:3000) (or whatever port is next available sequentially).
+You should now be able to access the application at [http://localhost:3000](http://localhost:3000) from your web browser (or whatever port is next available sequentially).
 You'll see output in the terminal window that looks like this:

 ```shell